High Plains Chautauqua announces 2016 program

+High Plains Chautauqua will bring nine intriguing figures from history to the stage in Greeley Aug.
+2-6.
 Chautauqua offers a unique blend of theatre, history, and the humanities under the big tent where audiences meet and engage in conversation with personalities from the past.
-The event will take place Aug.
-4-8 on the Aims Community College campus.
+The event takes place on the Aims Community College campus.
 All events are free and open to the public.

 High Plains Chautauqua engages all ages.
-In addition to nightly performances, daytime programs for adults and children are featured.
+In addition to nightly performances, daytime programs for adults and hands-on activities for children are featured.
 Young Chautauqua scholars present their living history portrayals as a culmination of months of independent research.

 High Plains Chautauqua is made possible thanks to the generosity of sponsors; individual donors; and many, many dedicated volunteers.
 For more information as the 2016 HPC program is developed, go to www.highplainschautauqua.org or call Visit Greeley (the Greeley Convention and Visitors Bureau) at 970-352-3567.